Thraxerrrr/ShipsOfTheExiled/README.md

 ![alt](docs/images/sote_khitan_vessel.jpg)

-The Khitan Vessel is a **buildable ship**, meaning that you can construct it (almost) entirely to your own wishes.
+The Khitan Vessel is a **buildable ship**, meaning that you can build it up (almost) entirely to your own wishes.
-It starts off as a hull with some railings and other pieces, but without any deck.
-Instead, there are two layers of **building sockets** where you can snap ceiling pieces onto.
+It starts off as a hull with some railings, but without any deck.
+Instead, it contains two layers of **building sockets** where you can snap ceiling pieces onto.

 #### Building on the Khitan Vessel

-First, place down the ship like any other ship from this mod.
+First, place down the hull like any other ship from this mod.

 ![alt](docs/images/sote_khitan_vessel_1.jpg)

-Once placed, climb on it.
-If you're having trouble climbing over the railing, try the inclined part near the sets of stairs.
+Once placed, climb onto it.
+If you're having trouble reaching over the railing, try the inclined part near the sets of stairs.

 ![alt](docs/images/sote_khitan_vessel_2.jpg)

-Grab some ceiling pieces and you'll see that there are multiple building sockets where the ceiling can be snapped onto.
+Grab some ceiling pieces and you'll see that there are multiple building sockets where the ceilings can be snapped onto.

 ![alt](docs/images/sote_khitan_vessel_3.jpg)
 ![alt](docs/images/sote_khitan_vessel_4.jpg)